samirprakash/go-bank/README.md

 ### Database Design

 - Design DB schema using dbdiagram.io
+  - Export the queries onto `/sql`
 - Save and share DB diagram within the team
 - Generate SQL code to create database in a target database engine i.e. postgres/MySQL/SQLServer

+### Docker and Postgres

+- Install `docker for desktop` locally
+- Execute `docker pull postgres:12-alpine` to get the postgres image
+- Execute `docker run --name postgres12 -p 5432:5432 -e POSTGRES_USER=root -e POSTGRES_PASSWORD=secret -d postgres:12-alpine` to run the postgres container
+- Execute `docker logs postgres12` to see the logs
+- Execute `docker exec -it postgres12 psql -U root` to connect to the postgres container and login as `root` user
+- Connect to postgres container and execute the queries from `/sql` to create the tables

+### DB migration

+-